karlrissland/Logic-App-Standard-Deployment/README.md

 The following diagram describes the structure of the repository.
 Highlighting key files.

 ## Deployment
 The solution has GitHub workflows setup to deploy the infrastructure, application, or both.
 There is also a PowerShell script available to deploy the infrastructure.
+The diagram below shows the how the github workflows are being reused.

 ![CI/CD Architecture](docs/img/architecture-cicd.drawio.svg)